2acoin/2acoin-docs/api/wallet-rpc-api.md

 const TurtleService = require('turtlecoin-rpc').TurtleService

 const service = new TurtleService({
-  host: '127.0.0.1', // ip address or hostname of the turtle-service host
+  host: '127.0.0.1', // ip address or hostname of the 2acoin-service host
-  port: 17760, // what port is turtle-service running on
+  port: 17760, // what port is 2acoin-service running on
   timeout: 2000, // request timeout
   ssl: false, // whether we need to connect using SSL/TLS
   rpcPassword: 'changeme', // must be set to the password used to run turtle-service